NoeCabannes/EABRA-French-Aggregator-Based-Readability-Assessment/README.md

 - **ModuleNotFoundError: No module named 'pkg_resources'**: This occurs in newer Python versions with certain libraries like `lexical-diversity`.
 Ensure you have installed `setuptools<70.0.0` as specified in the installation steps.
 - **spaCy Build Errors**: If `pip install spacy` fails during the "Building wheels" step, ensure you are not using an unsupported or overly-new version of Python (like 3.14).
 Downgrading to Python 3.13 or 3.12 will fix this.

+## Language variables / aggregators description

+We kept the same names from FABRA.
+FABRA documentation is available here. https://cental.uclouvain.be/fabra/docs.html (webpage archive in PDF format can be found in the repository)